 This Quality Improvement Section (QIS) provides a forum for statistical thinking and best practice in the application of statistical methods for improving organisational performance and outcomes whilst encouraging statisticians to be involved as key advisers at a practical level in organisational improvement.

-Bring people together via meetings conferences and web technology to share their knowledge and experience around data and both statistical theory and application in all areas: private, public, 3rd sector ; government, business, commerce, industry – service and manufacturing.
+- Bring people together via meetings, conferences and online technologies to collaborate, to share knowledge and experience around statistical data analysis and to promote its application, as evidence-based decision making in all areas: private, public, third sector, government, business, commerce, healthcare, industry – service and manufacturing.

 View our events calendar: statslife.org.uk/quality-improvement-section

 Annual Report 2018